rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 > Are function modifiers called from right to left or left to right, or is it non-deterministic?

 According to the documentation, they are evaluated in the order presented.
-Therefore, I suppose that it is left-to-right
+Therefore, I suppose that it is left-to-right.

 Reference: [docs.soliditylang.org/function-modifiers](https://docs.soliditylang.org/en/latest/contracts.html#function-modifiers)